 Upon the successful completion of the required courses, you will receive an Agribusiness Certification.
 Your academic record will indicate that you have been awarded a Certificate in Agribusiness Management.

 The program, based in CTAHR’s Department of Tropical Plant and Soil Sciences, is open to all undergraduate students.
-The Certificate requires that you take three 300-level and one 400-level (DE) agribusinesses core courses for a total of 12 credits.
+The Certificate requires that you take three 300-level and either a 400-level (DE) (TPSS/NREM/ECON 429) or HDFS 350 Leadership and Group Process course or equivalent, as the agribusinesses core courses for a total of 12 credits.
 All the courses have the prerequisite of ECON 130 Principles of Economics, or an equivalent.
 A passing grade in all four courses is required to complete the certificate.
 Each course is offered once a year, with two courses scheduled in the Fall semester and two in the Spring semester.
 The four courses can be taken in any sequence.

 TPSS 322 Farm and Food Marketing